chimezdev/aws-bootcamp-cruddur-2023/journal/week3.md

 Challenges:
-this week I had to configure and setup github code space as my gitpod credit has been exhausted.
+this week, I had to configure and setup github codespace as my gitpod credit has been exhausted.
 ## Setup and configure guthub codespace to install aws cli
 - open your repository
 - click on 'code' then 'codespace' tab and click on the '+' icon to launch new codespace.